philmccarthy24/selfbalancingrobot/readme.md

 - a FXOS8700 Accelerometer/Magnetometer IC over I2C bus
 - a 18-56v [ODrive 3.6 BLDC motor controller board](https://odriverobotics.com) over a ground-loop isolated USB/serial link at 115200 baud

-The AHRS breakout board containing the gyro/accelerometer/mag sensors is an Adafruit XXXX.
+The sensor hardware containing the gyro/accelerometer/mag sensors is an [Adafruit NXP 9-DOF Breakout Board](https://www.adafruit.com/product/3463).

 The wheel hub motors are driven by the ODrive at 36v.